 For students to be able to visualize, they have to have familiarity of the language that authors use.
 If we work on sensory words and imagery with poetry, this may be easier than a long book.
 Many teachers brainstorm descriptive words according to the senses when working on descriptive paragraphs.
 This same idea can be used for materials we read too.
 This sensory sort can get you started.
 As kids sort, have them turn and talk about the images these phrases help them create.
 [THIS FREEBIE] is available in my store, so hop on over and download your copy.

-USE PHOTOGRAPHS FOR MODELING
+USE PHOTOGRAPHS to visualize

 Another scaffold for visualizing is to use detailed photographs for discussion.
 Show photos and have students work in teams to analyze what they see.
 Consider what elements are important in the photo?
 What words would you use to describe it?
 What is the focal point?